MaxPrem/master_text/3 Materials - Algorithms.md

 REP =\sqrt{\frac{\sum_{i=1}^{n}\left(SD\right)^{}}{SEC}}
 $$

 ### Mean squared error
 <https://en.wikipedia.org/wiki/Mean_squared_error>

 In statistics, the mean squared error (MSE) or mean squared deviation (MSD) of an estimator measures the average of the squares of the errors—that is, the average squared difference between the estimated values and the actual value.

 $$\operatorname{MSE}=\frac{1}{n}\sum_{i=1}^n(Y_i-\hat{Y_i})^2$$

 The MSE can also be computed on ''q ''data points that were not used in estimating the model, either because they were held back for this purpose or because these data have been newly obtained.
-The MSE is often called the mean squared prediction (MSEP) error on test data or mean squared error of cross validataion (MSECV), when the held out data was obtained by crossvalidation.
+The MSE is often called the mean squared prediction (MSEP) error on test data or mean squared error of cross validation (MSECV), when the held out data was obtained by crossvalidation.

 $$\operatorname{MSEP}=\frac{1}{q}\sum_{i=n+1}^{n+q}(Y_i-\hat{Y_i})^2$$